-Having successfully completed the Certificate and Diploma exams Programme participants may apply to become a Chartered Director (CDir).
+Having successfully completed the Certificate and Diploma exams Programme participants may apply to become an Accredited Chartered Director (CDir).
 To attain Chartered Director accreditation, a candidate must complete a Professional Review Process, which begins with the application to assess eligibility.

 Benefits